DaveHudson/next-typescript-appsync/README.md

   })) as { data: ListTodosQuery }
 ```

 Note how we need to account for the fact the response returned is a data object.
-If you look in the `API.ts` file you'll see it the type doesn't contain a data object so we need to let TypeScript know.
+If you look in the `API.ts` file you'll see that the type doesn't contain a data object so we need to let TypeScript know that we expect it.

 ```ts
 export type ListTodosQuery = {